 The top three countries combined are home to 67% of the world’s total amount of pizza restaurants.

 Australia is number 8 on the list.
 With 5,598 pizza restaurants, they have one of the highest numbers of pizza places per capita.

 The Huffington Post gathered favorite pizza toppings from a 2018 survey of the online food delivery service, Caviar.

 While Caviar doesn’t represent a representative sampling of the entire country (it covers 20 major cities), here are its data on the most popular pizza toppings:

 Whether you get takeout pizza or make your own, mark your calendars for:

 *The Margherita is the original modern pizza.
-It was named after Queen Margherita, consort to Umberto I, King of Italy from 1878–1900.
+It was named after Queen Margherita, consort to Umberto I, King of Italy from 1878 to 1900.
 As the story goes, during a visit to Naples, she asked the best pizza maker in town, Don Raffaele, to make her a pie.
-He made it in the colors of the Italian flag (red, white and green).
-The result, a simple but delicious pie of basil, mozzarella and tomatoes.
+He made it in the colors of the Italian flag (red, white, and green).
+The result: a simple but delicious pie of basil, mozzarella, and tomatoes.

 Comments are closed.